Lemoncode/typingsBySample/01 Typings/readme.md

 typings install dt~jquery --global --save
 ````

-Now that we have the typings install, we can add some JQuery code in our main.ts
+Now that we have the typings installed, we can add some JQuery code in our main.ts
 jus to change the body background color, we can check we get no errors and intellisense
 support